deepaktunuguntla/pydata-global-2021/README.md

 # PyData Global 2021

-After three-day long sessions of excellent talks at this year's virtual PyData, below is a simple manual clustering of all the talks for enthusiasts like me.
-Note that the youtube links will be available in a month or two.
-For descriptions of the talks, check out https://pydata.org/global2021/events page
+After three-day long sessions of excellent talks at the global 2021 PyData, below is a simple manual clustering of all the talks for fellow enthusiasts like me.
+Note that the Youtube links will be available in a month or two.
+But for now below are the links to the zoom recordings.
+For description of the talks, check out https://pydata.org/global2021/events page

 ## Keynotes
 - <b>David Beazley</b>